lukeprosser/watchstop-nextjs/README.md

 WatchStop is a full-stack ecommerce website built with TypeScript, React, Next.js, Node.js, MongoDB, and Tailwind CSS.

-Click here to view the deployed live demo [https://watchstop-nextjs.vercel.app/](https://watchstop-nextjs.vercel.app/).
+[Click here](https://watchstop-nextjs.vercel.app/) to view the deployed live demo.

 This application is hosted on Vercel and the database is deployed on MongoDB Atlas - please allow a few moments for the initial load.